Kong/kongponents/docs/components/datetimepicker.md

 />
 ```

-### Single date, full width
+### Single date, custom width

-Same as above, except that the input field will be 100% of the width of its parent.
+Same as above, except that the input field has a set pixel width of `300`.

 <div>
   <KDateTimePicker